-The Apollo Wireless Handset has been designed to permit operation of the Apollo system without the need to have a physical cable between the OmniProbe and analyzer unit.
-The Apollo Handset processes the same count rate information as that processed within the analyzer.
+The Apollo Wireless Handset has been designed to permit operation of the C-Trak® Apollo without the need to have a physical cable between the OmniProbe and analyser unit.
+The Apollo Handset processes the same count rate information as that processed within the analyser.
 The handset contains all the necessary electronics to power the OmniProbe and operate for up to four hours continuously.
-The system has been designed such that the system may be operated between cabled and optionally noncabled modes interchangeably.
+The C-Trak® Apollo has been designed such that the device may be operated between cabled and optionally non-cabled modes interchangeably.
 More information of setting up the Apollo Handset is given in Sections 1.2 and 2.4.

-In addition to operation via Bluetooth® wireless technology, the Apollo Handset can also communicate with the analyzer via USB.
-The micro-USB cable can be inserted into the base of the Apollo Handset for the purposes of charging or to operate the probe communications with the PC via USB rather than Bluetooth.
+In addition to operation via wireless technology, the Apollo Handset can also communicate with the analyser via USB.
+The micro-USB cable can be inserted into the base of the Apollo Handset for the purposes of charging or to operate the probe communications with the PC via USB rather than wireless.